Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian President Vladimir Putin (Photo: Sputnik).

-Despite his warning, Mr. Reshetnikov also made it clear that a recession is not inevitable.
+Despite his warnings, Mr. Reshetnikov also made it clear that a recession is not inevitable.
 "I do not predict that there will be a recession.
 I say we are close to it.
-From now on, everything depends on our decisions," he said.
+From this point on, everything will depend on our decisions," he said.

-Russia's economy minister has called on the central bank to adopt a supportive policy, as the Kremlin admits that the current key interest rate of 20% is holding back growth.
+Russia's economy minister has called on the central bank to adopt a supportive policy, as the Kremlin admits that the current base interest rate of 20% is holding back growth.

 In March, Russian President Vladimir Putin urged economic officials not to freeze the economy with high borrowing costs, as if it were in a “cryotherapy chamber”.

-Russia cut interest rates for the first time since 2022 in June, but borrowing costs remain near record levels, with many businesses complaining that high rates are stifling investment.
+Russia cut interest rates in June for the first time since 2022, but borrowing costs remain near record levels, prompting many businesses to complain that high rates are stifling investment.

 Contrary to Minister Reshetnikov's view, Russian Central Bank Governor Elvira Nabiullina admitted that GDP growth was slowing, but said this was "a way for the economy to escape overheating".